HISTORY OF ERBER GROUP

 2011 - Today

 In fall 2013 the ground was laid for the construction of the new global headquarters: the ERBER Group Campus in Getzersdorf, Austria.
 The relocation of the ERBER Group administration (including all divisions) was carried out in May 2015.
 The heart of ERBER Group research is located in Tulln (Austria), in close proximity to research partners from academia and economy.
-Three global hubs facilitate administration operations in the regions: San Antonio (North America), Piracicaba (South America) and Singapore (Asia).
+Four global hubs facilitate administration operations in the regions: Kansas City (North America), Piracicaba (South America), Singapore (Asia) and Wuxi (China).